Piwigo/Piwigo-logos/README.md

 Font
 ----

 The text in the logo uses the [Lacuna regular](https://www.fontsquirrel.com/fonts/Lacuna-Regular) font designed by [Peter Hoffmann](http://www.glashaus-design.com/info/about/) in 2003.
 This repo [contains](./font/) a copy of this font.
+Please see the [licence](./font/glashaus-lacuna-license.txt).
+Following is an extracted fragment:

+> LACUNA is freeware!
+You have the permission to use the font for every kind of publication (electronic/print), it doesn't matter if its commercial or not.
+You can copy and give it away to your friends as long as the font-info-file is included with the postscript or true type data.

 Rendering
 ---------